3z4k/OpenSoracx/README.md

 * **Commands:** Interact with the bot using slash commands in Discord.
 Admin-only commands are restricted to users with the admin role.
 * **Status Rotation:** The bot will automatically rotate its status messages every 10 seconds.
 * **Automatic Role Management:** The bot will manage the Soracx role based on user presence activities.

+## IF YOU NEED ANY HELP RELATED TO THIS REPO MAKE SURE TO JOIN discord.gg/soracx